nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Want to form a more personal relationship full of genuine human touch?
 Let's make finding benefactors, dependable colleagues, and insightful mentors easier for you!

 FindingbrUdders is a **desktop app designed exclusively for School of Computing (SoC) students** to manage contacts and schedule meetings, keeping track of the countless friends you can make along the way during your university journey.
-As anUdder (a person in the contact book or the user), you can add new people you meet (other Udders) to the app via a simple to use
+As an Udder (a person in the contact book or the user), you can add new people you meet (other Udders) to the app via a simple to use
 Command Line Interface (CLI).
 Furthermore, you can edit, update and keep track of meetings with others in an organised fashion.
 You will _**never forget**_ the meaningful connections you make or the meetings you have after using FindingbrUdders!